Working in the Netherlands

 EEA and Swiss nationals

 If you’re from the EEA or Switzerland, you’re free to live and work in the Netherlands without the need for a work or residence permit.
 You do, however, need a valid passport or identity document.
-Aside from this, the only requirements are that you:
+Aside from this, the only requirements are that you have the following:

-If you’re a student from outside the EEA+Switzerland, and have a valid residence permit for your studies, your employer will need to apply for a Tewerkstellingsvergunning (TWV), even if your stay is for longer than 90 days.
+If you’re a student from outside the EU, and have a valid residence permit for your studies and want to have a side-job during your studies, your employer will need to apply for a Tewerkstellingsvergunning (TWV).

-As a non-EEA+Swiss student, Dutch immigration law restricts the number of hours you may work.
+As a non-EU student, Dutch immigration law restricts the number of hours you may work.
 You may either:

 As we mentioned above, it is up to your employer or the employment agency to apply for your work permit; you cannot do this yourself.
 The application must be accompanied by:

-- A copy of your residence permit for study purposes, and
+• A copy of your residence permit for study purposes

 It will take about five weeks to process the application.